ndexcontent/ndexindraloader/README.rst

         .
         .

+2. Any self loop statements are removed (see SelfLoopStatementFilter class in indra.py)

+3. Removes evidence from statements whose curations are all incorrect (are not 'correct', 'hypothesis', or 'act_vs_amt') (see IncorrectStatementFilter class in indra.py)

+4. Removes evidence whose only source is a single reading source (evidence count of 1) (see SingleReadingStatementFilter class in indra.py)

+5. Removes evidence where statement type is complex and the only source is sparser (see SparserComplexStatementFilter class in indra.py)

+6. Removes evidence where only source is medscan(see MedscanStatementFilter class in indra.py)

-2. For each "edge", the statements above are grouped by their "english" phrase.
+7. For each "edge", the statements above are grouped by their "english" phrase.
 If multiple statements have matching ``stmt_hash`` values only one is kept.

-3. The grouped statements are sorted by evidence count and added to ``Relationships`` edge attribute in the following format:
+8. The grouped statements are sorted by evidence count and added to ``Relationships`` edge attribute in the following format:

     .. code-block::